-What does Both Sides Now mean?
+What do you think Both Sides Now means?

 Joni Mitchell: Both Sides Now Meaning